dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 <br/>
 <sup>Transfer Learning</sup></s></p>

-# Re-training with the Cat/Dog Dataset
+# Re-training on the Cat/Dog Dataset

 The first model that we'll be re-training is a simple model that recognizes two classes:  cat or dog.